-It may help if you create a "nighttime kit" to keep near your child's bed for these times.
-That kit might include a flashlight, a favorite book, and a cassette or CD to play.
+Create a "nighttime kit" to keep near your child's bed for these times.
+The kit might include a flashlight, a favorite book, and a cassette or CD to play.
 Explain the kit, then put it in a special place where your child can get to it in the middle of the night.

-Objects like stuffed animals and blankets also can help kids feel safe.
-If your child doesn't have a favorite toy and getting to sleep has become consistently difficult, then it might be worth going out together to pick out a warm, soft blanket or stuffed animal.
+Favorite objects like stuffed animals and blankets also can help kids feel safe.
+If your child doesn't have a favorite, go shopping together to pick out a warm, soft blanket or stuffed animal.

-Some parents get into the habit of lying down next to their young kids until they fall asleep.
-While this may do the trick temporarily, it won't help sleeping patterns in the long term.
-It's important to provide comfort and reassurance, but kids need to fall asleep independently for when parents aren't around.
-If you establish a routine where you have to be there for your child to go to sleep, then it will be difficult for both of you — and unfair to your child — if you start leaving beforehand.
+Some parents get into the habit of lying down next to their preschoolers until they fall asleep.
+While this may do the trick temporarily, it won't help sleeping patterns in the long run.
+It's important to give comfort and reassurance, but kids need to learn how to fall asleep independently.
+Establishing a routine where you have to be there for your child to go to sleep will make it hard for both of you — and be unfair to your child — if you start leaving beforehand.

-If you're worried about your child's sleeping patterns, talk with your doctor.
+If you're worried about your preschooler's sleeping patterns, talk with your doctor.
 Although there isn't one sure way to raise a good sleeper, most kids have the ability to sleep well and work through any sleeping problems.
-The key is to try from early on to establish healthy bedtime habits.
+The key is to establish healthy bedtime habits early on.

 |American Academy of Sleep Medicine (AASM) AASM strives to increase awareness of sleep disorders in public and professional communities.|